SourceBox-LLC/FineFoundry/README.md

    - **Max Chunks**: Maximum document chunks to process
 1. Click **Start** — a snackbar appears immediately while the model loads (~30-60s on first run)
 1. Watch live progress as chunks are processed and pairs generated
-1. Results are saved to the output JSON and database
+1. Results are automatically saved to the database

-Default output is `scraped_training_data.json` in the project root.
-Schema is a list of objects:
+Generated data uses the standard schema:

 ```json
 [